So, you like to know how to plan an international trip? No worries, we’ve got you covered.

 Extra: Are you traveling for a long period of time?

 What to do with your house or apartment?

 We rented a house when we left for a year.
 For us, the best solution was to give up the house.
 We even sold most of our stuff like furniture, gadgets and clothing.
 This way we didn’t have to worry about paying rent while traveling and we had some extra cash to spend on our trip.

 The rest of our stuff we left at the attic of our parents.
-If this isn’t an option you can choose to rent a storage unit.
+If this isn’t an option, you can rent a storage unit.

-If you own a house, you can choose to rent it for the time you are traveling.
+If you own a house, you can rent it for the time you are traveling.
 This way you have some extra cash or you can pay your loan with that money.

 Conclusion: How to plan an international trip

 This is our guide with 10 steps to plan an international trip.
 We hope you liked it and that it helped you plan your vacation.
-If you have any extra questions, don’t hesitate to ask!
+If you have questions, ask!